 In all but the hottest climates, rosemary thrives in full sun.
 When growing rosemary in the low desert of Arizona, it will tolerate full sun but does best with a little afternoon shade.

-In mild winter areas (zone 7 and higher), it is grown as a perennial and can grow large (several feet wide and tall).
+In mild winter areas (zone 7 and higher), rosemary is grown as a perennial and can grow large (several feet wide and tall).
 Give rosemary room to grow.
+Avoid planting rosemary in raised beds with other plants if possible.

 Terra cotta pots are a good choice for growing rosemary in containers.
 The porous nature of terra cotta allows the plant to dry out between waterings which helps prevent root rot.